Dynamics of geodesics, and Maass cusp forms: An appetizer

 \subsection{The flat 1-torus.}

-For a pictorial, but rather sketchy construction of the flat $1$-torus~$\T$ we may imagine the set $\R$ of real numbers as a number line, and glue together this line at any two points that are separated by an integer distance.
+For a pictorial, but rather sketchy construction of the flat $1$-torus~$\T$ we may imagine the set~$\R$ of real numbers as a number line, and glue together this line at any two points that are separated by an integer distance.
 The glueing process can be visualized as rolling up the line to a unit circle.
 (See Figure~\ref{fig:torus}.)
-Alternatively, we may take the interval $[0,1]$ and glue together its two endpoints~$0$~and~$1$.
+Alternatively, we may take the interval~$[0,1]$ and glue together its two endpoints~$0$~and~$1$.

 Both these geometric constructions indicate that $\T$ carries more structure than just being a set.
-In particular, measuring distances on $\T$ is possible, and a notion of derivatives exists.
+In particular, as we will explain now, a well-defined notion of distances on~$\T$ exists, and derivatives of maps from and to~$\T$ can be defined.

-In order to be able to formulate such additional structures in precise terms and to work with them, we use a formula-based definition of $\T$.
-For that, we identify any two points of $\R$ that differ by an integer only.
-Thus, for each $t\in\R$, all points in the set
+In order to be able to formulate such additional structures in precise terms and to work with them, we use a formula-based definition of~$\T$.
+For that, we identify any two points of~$\R$ that differ by an integer only.
+Thus, for each~$r\in\R$, all points in the set

-are unified to a single element, which we denote by $[t]$.
-The torus $\T$, as a set, consists of all these elements.
+are unified to a single element, which we denote by~$[r]$.
+The torus~$\T$, as a set, consists of all these elements.
 The glueing process in the pictorial construction is a visualization of the \emph{projection map}

-This map is \emph{locally injective}, which means that for any $t\in\R$ we find a small $\eps>0$ such that the restriction of $\pi_\T$ to the interval $(t-\eps,t+\eps)$ is injective.
-In rough terms, small pieces of the torus $\T$ look exactly like small pieces of $\R$.
-It is precisely this property which allows us to push certain structures of $\R$ to $\T$.
+This map is \emph{locally injective}, which means that for any~$r\in\R$ we find a small~$\eps>0$ such that the restriction of~$\pi_\T$ to the interval~$(r-\eps,r+\eps)$ is injective.
+Here, we may choose $\eps=\tfrac12$ for each~$r\in\R$.
+In rough terms, small pieces of the torus~$\T$ look exactly like small pieces of~$\R$.
+It is precisely this property which allows us to push certain structures of~$\R$ to~$\T$.